ashleychontos/pySYD/docs/quickstart.rst

 On this page we will work through two examples -- each demonstrating a different way to use the software.
-Since the software was initially intended to be a hands-off command-line tool, the first example will run ``pySYD`` as a script to introduce both the software *and* science in a crash course to asteroseismology -- what we like to refer to as crashteroseismology.
-We'll break everything down to be sure everyone is on the same page and then once we are all expert asteroseismologists, we will reconstruct it in a condensed form by importing ``pySYD`` as a module.
+Since the software was initially intended to be a hands-off command-line tool, the first example will run ``pySYD`` :ref:`as a script <quickstart-script>` to introduce the software *and* science in a crash course -- what we refer to as :ref:`crashteroseismology <quickstart-crash>.` We'll break everything down to be sure everyone is on the same page and then once we are all experts, we will reconstruct it in a condensed form by using ``pySYD`` in an :ref:`interaction session <quickstart-module>`.

 If you have *any* questions, check out our :ref:`user guide <user-guide>` for more information.
 If this still does not address your question or problem, please do not hesitate